Easy Book Clip - See Medallion Designs

 Travel Book Holder

-Lightweight and small - take it anywhere.
+Lightweight and small - take this gadget anywhere.

 Invention and Inventors' Digest Article